mwGHburger/MarsRoverQuorem1/README.md

-# MYOB Quorem Review - Language Design Problems
+# MYOB Quorum Review - Language Design Problems
 This repository holds my application that I will be using for my first Quorem Review (MYOB).
 This application aims demonstrate my knowledge and illustrate the concepts I have learned throughout my experience in the Future Makers Academy - Acceleration Phase so far.

 This console-based application is inspired by the [Mars Rover Kata](https://github.com/MYOB-Technology/General_Developer/blob/main/katas/kata-mars-rover/kata-mars-rover.md) - it provides an interface for a user to interact with a rover and naivgate it around on a grid.